What I do

 For 15 years, I’ve been a reporter and editor grounded in shoe-leather reporting techniques and getting it right just as much as I’ve always kept learning and applying new techniques and philosophies to how we tell and share our stories.
 It’s a path that has led me to combine skills from two industries: journalism and design.

-That makes it a challenge sometimes to sum up my work — but it also means my work is delivered from a unique perspective:
+That means my work is delivered from a unique perspective:

 I've coached and edited reporters.
 Laid out front pages for printed editions, and designed the architecture and content strategy for digital editions.
 I've fielded calls from passionate readers of both.

 I learned how to speak code so that I can effectively scope and manage both editorial and enterprise projects.
 I've worked with circulation and ad sales and tested pricing strategies.
 I've evaluated newsroom workflows and third-party vendors of internal tools.
 And I've spent time in the business world, embedded with an information design firm where I consulted on corporate data strategies and facilitated decision-making among roomfuls of executives.